Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Using Shape for Low-Shot Classification

+To explain this issue more formally, let $\mathcal{D}^{\text{train}}$ denote the base classes, and $\mathcal{D}^{\text{val}}$ and $\mathcal{D}^{\text{test}}$ denote the validation and testing sets, respectively, where these sets comprise a disjoint partition of the total available classes.
 The base classes must be sufficiently large and diverse to learn an effective feature representation in the training phase, and the $\mathcal{D}^{\text{val}}$ set must similarly support the accurate assessment of low-shot generalization ability during hyperparameter tuning (i.e. model selection while training on the base classes).
 The $\mathcal{D}^{\text{test}}$ set is used to generate labeled low-shot training examples (supports), and unlabelled low-shot testing examples (queries), which are used to evaluate the generalization performance of the model at testing time, which we refer to as the \emph{low-shot phase}.
 As a result of these constraints, the standard 3D shape datasets ModelNet40~\cite{wu20153d} and ShapeNet55~\cite{chang2015shapenet} can only support 10-way and 20-way testing, respectively.
-The danger is that if the number of testing classes is insufficient, the estimation of the generalization performance of the method will be inaccurate.
+If the number of testing classes is insufficient, the estimation of the generalization performance of the method may be inaccurate.

 In this section, we describe our two primary contributions which address the limitations described above.
 In \S~\ref{subsec:algorithm} we present our novel method for introducing \emph{shape bias} in learning a low-shot image representation.
-In \S~\ref{subsec:dataset}, we introduce a novel 3D object category dataset, \emph{Toys4K}, consisting of 4,179 object instances organized into 105 categories, with an average of 35 object instances (3D meshes) per category.
+In \S~\ref{subsec:dataset}, we introduce a novel 3D object category dataset, \emph{Toys4K}, consisting of 4,179 object instances organized into 105 categories, with an average of 35 objects (3D meshes) per category.
 Toys4K supports up to 50-way classification, expanding well beyond ModelNet40 and ShapeNet55 (see Fig.~\ref{fig:dataset-accuracy}).